Energy-a/Comparative_paper_NatComms/README.md

-# Replication code for 'Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies', Pavanello et al. 2021 (Nature Communications in review)
+# Replication code for 'Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies', Pavanello et al. 2021 (Nature Communications)

 Input data files can be downloaded from: